plfa/plfa.github.io/web/Contributing.md

 - [ ] Wait for your changes to be propagated to the live version.

 The first two releases, 19.08 and 20.07, are included in the `dev` branch of the repository under `data/legacy/`, because these versions do not use relative URLs, and as such cannot simply be moved into a subdirectory.
 Later releases should use relative URLs, and therefore can simply be downloaded from GitHub, and copied into their appropriate subdirectories.

+## How to add a citation

+You can cite works by writing `@` followed by a citation key, e.g., `@plfa20.07`.
+For instance, the first release of PLFA was by @plfa19.08.
+See the [Bibliography](#bibliography) section below for the bibliography.
+Citations and the bibliography are currently styled according to the ISO-690 standard.
+Other styles can easily be found using the [Zotero Style Repository][Zotero].
+The citation keys are cross-referenced with the BibTeX file under `bib/plfa.bib`.

 ## References